-Colin silently invoked Jesus Christ, pushed passed the clotheshorse with its bibs and baby grows and never a clean shirt and went back to the kitchen.
+Colin silently invoked Jesus Christ, pushed aside the clotheshorse with its bibs and baby grows and never a clean shirt and went back to the kitchen.

-‘I’m late,’ he said placing a warm bottle and a mug of tea at Deirdre’s bedside.
+‘I’m late,’ he said placing a warm bottle at Deirdre’s bedside.

 ‘It’s Joey’s birthday,’ she said.